bsu-cs222-spring25-dll/Final-TeamH/README.md

 ## Suppression:

 **Inside ApiInitializer**
 We have suppressed deprecation due to the implemented method and system we have currently that works just fine versus what may eventually come or is already deprecated inside the API.
+This is specifically referring to the YouTube API method.

 ## Needed Build Instructions:

-This project runs from gradle on IntelliJ but the main program will work in most java cases.
+This project runs from gradle on IntelliJ but the main program will work in most Java cases.

 This build depends on API's and a stable network connection.